innofarah/w3proof-docs/docs/introduction.md

 ### Primary Idea

-Basically, we can consider a formal proof to be an **asset** that is considered an evidence of the validity of some statement.
+Basically, we can consider a formal proof to be an **asset** that is considered *an ultimate guarantee* of the validity of some statement.
 Such an **asset** is usually produced by [theorem provers](https://en.wikipedia.org/wiki/Automated_theorem_proving) and [proof assistants](https://en.wikipedia.org/wiki/Proof_assistant).
-The intended idea here is that in addition to providing a **formal proof asset** as evidence, the asset could be *signed* by some entity and provided as an **assertion**.
+The intended idea here is that in addition to providing a **formal proof asset** as guarantee, the asset could be *signed* by some entity and provided as an **assertion**.

 The reason behind the definition of these two notions of an **asset** and an **assertion** is that in the existing theorem proving world, a proof is always rechecked when desired to be reused.
 This process often requires time and resources; it might be necessary in some cases, but not so in others.
 However, by allowing the notion of an entity *asserting* a proof of some theorem, and another entity willing to trust the producing entity, a theorem could be reused **without rechecking**.
 You might say here that, well, we are still believing a theorem/statement by trusting the entity through the signature and not by the proof itself.
 This is true, at first thought.
 However, the idea here that the formal proof is still available for rechecking if desired; for example, two different entities might choose to do two different things.
 Anyway, this is just the foundational idea to start with, and much is to emerge further.

 ### First Step